 Faculty & Staff

-Professor Rebecca Basham passed away yesterday at home.
-A playwright and member of the Department of English, she was 48.
+Rebecca Basham passed away July 22, 2015, at home.
+A playwright and Associate professor of the Department of English, she was 48.
 A reviewer described one of her plays as “brash, bracing, wildly funny, and covertly serious.”
 The same could be said of Rebecca herself.
 She will be sorely missed.

 Degrees: B.A.
 Chung Ang University, Seoul; M.A.
 West Texas State University; Ph.D.
 University of North Texas

 Dr. Oh specializes in British Renaissance literature including Shakespeare and Milton.
 He has also been interested in Asian American literature and has written extensively on cross-cultural reading in multicultural literature.

 Please write to me at firstname.lastname@example.org.
 Questions, job offers, comments, and hellos are welcome.
 I'd especially love to hear from current and former students about how they are doing.

 Dr. Clipper's concentrations include the writing of fiction and poetry, and literature, particularly Russian, English, and American.
 She has published two novels, The Bride Wore Red and Fifty-Fifty, and her short stories and poetry have appeared in Atlantic Monthly, Mademoiselle, The Philadelphia Inquirer, and a number of literary magazines and anthologies.
 She has been awarded fellowships for her writing from the New Jersey State Council on the Arts and the National Endowment for the Arts.

 Ph.D.
 English.
 The Graduate Center of the City University of New York (CUNY)

 Certificate in Medieval Studies.
 The Graduate Center of the City University of New York (CUNY)